Web Video: The Horribly Slow Murderer with the Extremely Inefficient Weapon

 - The Interactive Adventure also becomes this if you don't make a choice.

-- Police Are Useless: Somewhat justified, as the movie suggests Jack is never able to get any solid enough evidence for Police assistance, and even if he did they probably couldn't do anything.
+- Police Are Useless: Somewhat justified, as the movie suggests Jack is never able to get any solid enough evidence for police assistance

-- Scratch Damage: The spoon is more irritating than actually harmful, but over the course of 10 years does some serious damage.
+- Scratch Damage/Gradual Grinder: The spoon is more irritating than actually harmful, but over the course of 10 years does some serious damage.

 - The Slow Walk: Subverted.
 The Ginosaji actually runs if Jack runs.